 -

-If you’re not sure how to get your design career started, don’t worry!
+If you’re not sure how to get your design career started and want some career advice, we’re here to help!
 As the UK’s top graduate recruitment agency, our designer jobs board and specialist recruitment services can support your career journey.

-Not sure which graduate design role is the right one for you?
-Feel free to get in contact with a member of our recruitment team – we’ll be happy to provide career advice, talk through grad job options, and support you with your job applications.
-With our team being made up of fellow graduates, we understand first-hand how hard it can be to determine the direction of your career.
+With our team being made up of fellow graduates, we understand how hard it can be to determine the direction of your career.
 With expert guidance and top-class industry insights from our recruitment experts, you’ll have your job queries sorted in no time!

 -